lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-05-11-jEdit-tricks.md

 <img src="/images/looping-proof.png" alt="a proof of False?" width="500"/>

 What's going on?
 The first lemma, `whoops`, is actually false but the supplied proof fails to terminate.
 Isabelle assumes that the proof will succeed eventually, allowing `False` to be proved.
-This strange phenomenon can only happen in interactive mode.
+This strange phenomenon can only happen in interactive mode: the corresponding batch job will run forever.
+Unfortunately, a student once submitted work containing this error.

-### Watch those colours

-More points:
+More beginner's points:

 * When typing text, jEdit will flag errors in your partially-entered text.
 Ignore and keep going.
-* Text containing errors is skipped over.
-Since it can't be interpreted, "live" highlighting is not avaiable for erroneous material.
+* Text containing syntactic or type errors is skipped over.
+Since it can't be interpreted, "live" highlighting is not avaiable.
+* Syntax errors can either be inside formulas ("inner syntax") or in Isar elements themselves ("outer syntax").

+### Watch those colours

+bound vs free vs "hanging" variables

+approved vs legacy Isar commands

 auto-indentation; colouring;